dimitar-petrov/matrix-bot/README.rst

 Invite bot to room can only users, specified in *admins* list in Bot config

-Create a room and invite Bt to it, and then type ``!help`` for a list of valid commands.
+Create a room and invite Bot to it, and then type ``!help`` for a list of valid commands.

+If need you can `start bot as Systemd service <https://github.com/slipeer/Matrix-NEB/blob/master/SYSTEMD.rst>`_

 Register User for Bot
 =====================